Rental Application Process, Criteria and Requirements

 - The first applicant(s) providing complete application(s) (for all occupants over the age of 18) that meet or exceed the application screening, background check and other requirements will be accepted for the property.
 (Please see below for description of a complete application)

-- Once you are approved, you will have 3 business days to pay the execution deposit of $500.
+- Once you are approved, you will have 3 business days an execution deposit equal to one month's rent.
 This will be applied to your refundable security deposit once you execute the lease agreement.
-If you fail to enter into a rental agreement, your $500 execution deposit will be forfeited.
+If you fail to enter into a rental agreement or change your mind after signing the rental agreement, the execution deposit will be forfeited.

 - Approved applicants will be required to take financial responsibility (begin paying rent) within 14 days of approval and/or property availability, whichever is earlier.